-All buildings (with the exception of Airport House, which was purchased during the June 2018 year) were last valued as at 30 June 2018 by Duke & Cooke Limited in accordance with the 2009 Australia and New Zealand Valuation Property Standards; the 2017 International Valuation Standards (fair value \$6,430,000).
+Buildings, including the new terminal building, were valued as at 30 June 2021 by Duke & Cooke Limited in accordance with the 2009 Australia and New Zealand Valuation Property Standards; the 2017 International Valuation Standards (fair value \$57,127,969).

-Airfield infrastructure was last valued as at 30 June 2018 by Opus International Consultants Limited in accordance with International Valuation Standards (fair value \$16,190,000).
+Airfield infrastructure was valued as at 30 June 2021 by Beca Limited in accordance with International Valuation Standards (fair value \$25,091,000).

-Landside infrastructure was last valued as at 30 June 2015 by Opus International Consultants Limited in accordance with International Valuation Standards (fair value \$4,228,000).
-Additions to landside infrastructure since 2015, including the relevant components of the terminal redevelopment, have been included at cost.
+Landside infrastructure was valued as at 30 June 2021 by Beca Limited in accordance with International Valuation Standards (fair value \$16,086,000).